noraworld/mastodon-to-slack/README.md

 Toot something, and this tool will post a Mastodon status URL to a Slack channel!

 To stop this tool just send SIGINT signal (press `Ctrl-C`).

+## License
+All codes of this repository are available under the MIT license.
+See the [LICENSE](./LICENSE) for more information.